 10. GeoPuzzles.
 My son loves doing these puzzles, and I know he is learning about geography at the same time.

 9. Stack the States.
-This app for apple products and Windows teaches my son geography and trivia about the U.S. states.
+This app for apple products, Windows, and Kindle teaches my son geography and trivia about the U.S. states.
 It it tons of fun to play too!

 7. The Magic Tree House series.
 My son loves reading these books, and I know he has learned a lot of history and science from them.
 True, he has a little trouble sorting out the fact from the fiction sometimes, but he’ll figure it out.
 I’m glad he can read them and enjoy them so much.